/

 • Tasting Notes: gooseberry, green apple, unctuous minerality

-• Why It Works: The brisk acidity cuts through the richness of the shellfish, and the brightness of the citrus complement their sweetness.
+• Why It Works: The brisk acidity cuts through the shellfish's richness, and the citrus's brightness complements their sweetness.

 • Rosé Blend: From a blend of grape varietals sourced from the Yakima Valley of Washington, this Rosé is the perfect wine to complement all types of shellfish.